Sai16F/-Emy-Framework-For-Remark.js-Theme/README.md

   </head>
 ```
 ---
-2. To use one of the 9 layouts: Use The specific Markdown Structures and the specific classes which for each layout as you see, to make any of the 9 layouts which were provided in the framework is working as planned.
+2. To use one of the 9 layouts: Use The specific Markdown Structures and the specific classes which is specified for each layout as you see, to make any of the 9 layouts which were provided in the framework is working as planned.
 ```markdown
 class: intro